International Olive Council: Executive Secretariat

 The IOC is served by a Secretariat headed by an Executive Director, who is assisted by senior officials and other staff.
+The post has been held since 1 January 2024 by Jaime Lillo of Spain.
 The Executive Secretariat is the operative arm of the IOC, implementing its decisions and strategy and serving the needs of its Members.
 It is made up of five Units: Promotion and Economic Affairs Unit, Technical Unit, Chemistry & Standardisation Unit, Administrative Affairs & HR Unit and Financial Management Unit.